MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 :::image type="content" source="media/Datasharing-with-DataverseMDL.png" alt-text="Configuration options to enable data sharing with Microsoft Dataverse.":::

-### Step 4: Review and finalize the settings
+### Step 4: Finalize the settings

-In the final Review step, go through all of the specifyed settings.
+In the Review step, go through all of the specifyed settings.
 When everything looks complete, select **Create** to set up the environment.

-## Working with the environment
+## Working with your new environment

 Review the following articles to help you getting started with configuring Customer Insights.